tobiaslocker/pose/docs/arch/05-building-block-view.md

 #### 🔁 Modular Detection Interface

 - The game client includes a `DetectionProvider` trait.
-- Current implementation is `TcpDetectionProvider`, wrapping an async mpsc receiver.
+- Current implementation uses `ws::FramedPayloadStream` with an async channel.
 - Future implementations may pull directly from JavaScript (browser), mobile app, or hardware devices.

 ---